Rust-for-Linux/rust-for-linux.com/src/Branches.md

 ### `rust-pci`

-This branch is dedicated to PCI-related abstractions, which are used by e.g. the [NVMe driver](NVMe-driver.md).
+[`rust-pci`](https://github.com/Rust-for-Linux/linux/tree/rust-pci) is dedicated to PCI-related abstractions, which are used by e.g. the [NVMe driver](NVMe-driver.md).

 The branch is kept in a compilable state (rebased regularly on top of `rust-next` or mainline).
 Fixes and features are welcome.